Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

 You will create a retention label to retain all documents related to construction projects for 5 years.

-1. You should still be logged into the Microsoft Purview portal **https://purview.microsoft.com/**.
 1. From the left navigation panel, select **Solutions** then select **Data Lifecycle Management**.

     ![altext](../media/lab3/image-23.png)